dacharyc/prfocus-website/content/en/docs/pull-requests/view-pr-details.md

 - The name of the status check
 - An icon, if one is associated with the status check
 - A link to view it on GitHub
+- A "New" label if you have not viewed PR details since this status check was added to PR Focus

 PR Focus displays the status checks for the branch head commit sha at the time of the last [fetch job]({{< ref "docs/repositories/view-repository.md#fetch-new-and-updated-prs-in-the-repository" >}}).
 This information may not match the current state of status checks if: